 Some parents notice yet another sleep regression around a year or so, though it seems to be less common than other ages.

-The 11 month sleep regression or 12 month sleep regression is likely to do with naps, specifically when second naps are refused.
+The 11 or 12 month sleep regression is likely to do with naps, specifically when second naps are refused.
 However, most toddlers are not developmentally ready to drop their nap until around 15 months; if your child tries to make this transition too soon then it may negatively impact their sleep.
 If you can ride out their resistance to take their second nap and reinstate it for a few more months they would likely benefit.

 18 Month Sleep Regression